 - Executive function: Attention and focus

 How does it work?

 Your Occupational Therapist will respectfully collect information on what is working well and what is not, and assess the underlying skills requirements.
-In addition, Occupational Therapists are experts in task analysis and assessing the need for environmental modification, specialist assistive technology or equipment.
+In addition, Occupational Therapists are experts in task analysis and assessing the need for environmental modification, and specialist assistive technology or equipment.

 Steps we take.

 Sessions are usually one on one.
 Frequently daily activities therapy will require home visit/s as this is the usual environment for these skills.
-A session note is provided afterwards and supported home practice activities are usually essential for success.
+A session note is provided afterwards and supported home practise activities are usually essential for success.